 | Attribute sync | Profile changes such as name, email, group, and status sync from the identity provider to Torgix. |

-| Deprovisioning | When a user is disabled or removed in the identity provider, Torgix access is revoked and that user's active sessions and tokens are invalidated. |
+| Deprovisioning | When a user is disabled or removed in your identity provider, their Torgix account is deactivated and any active session is ended within about a minute, so access is revoked promptly rather than at their next sign-in. |

 | Capability | What it does |